 The Department of Pharmacy at Spartanburg Medical Center has a rich history of post-graduate training dating back to 1978.
-The program spanned eight years and graduated 15 residents.
-Three past residents are still employed with the department today.
+The program spanned eight years and graduated 15 residents, some of whom are still employed with the department today.

 - Flexible resident-specific scheduling

-- Travel to and presentation at Southeastern Residency Conference (SERC)
+- Travel to and present at Southeastern Residency Conference (SERC)

 - $47,500/year stipend

-- 25 days Paid Time Off (including 6 holidays, 4 sick days, 5 professional days, and 10 vacation days)
+- 25 days paid time off (including six holidays, four sick days, five professional days, and 10 vacation days)